Bringing Vintage Aircraft to Life since 2010

 Home > Battle of Britain Timeline

-During 1940 the Luftwaffe carried out its campaign to destroy the Royal Air Force, and its infrastructure, so it could achieve air superiority over Southern England, as a precursor to a German invasion, codenamed Operation Sealion.
-Known as the Battle of Britain, it was a pivotal moment in the Second World War, as with the failure by the Luftwaffe to achieve its aims, the Germans suffered their first major defeat and were unable to launch an invasion.
+After the fall of France in June 1940, Germany turned its attention to Britain, however, before an invasion could be launched, the Luftwaffe needed air superiority over Southern England.
+Beginning in July 1940, the next three months saw the Luftwaffe target the Royal Air Force.
+It was a pivotal moment in the Second World War, as with the failure by the Luftwaffe to achieve its aims, the Germans suffered their first major defeat and were unable to launch an invasion.

 Jump to